Getting outside, and supporting local food comes from are just a couple of reasons to take your children to a u-pick farm. Read on for more reasons!

 By Sandi Schwartz, Contributing Writer

 One of my most favorite memories of autumn is going apple picking with my family.
-I was so enthralled by all the hidden treasures hanging from the endless tress in the orchard.
+I was so enthralled by all the hidden treasures hanging from the endless trees in the orchard.
 I loved tasting the different varieties of apples and deciding which was my favorite.
-I especially cherished the warm apple cider samples that the farm provided after we finished filling our buckets with apples.
+Especially, I cherished the warm apple cider samples that the farm provided after we finished filling our buckets with apples.

-This time of year is the perfect opportunity to head to a local farm to pick your own produce of the season, whether it be apples, pears, pumpkins, squash or other fruits and vegetables available where you live.
+This time of year is the perfect opportunity to head to a local farm to pick your own seasonal produce, whether it be apples, pears, pumpkins, squash, or other fruits and vegetables available where you live.
 By taking your children on a u-pick adventure, they will learn a tremendous amount about food and the environment, and you will build family memories that will last a lifetime.

 1. Encourages Healthy Eating